Trypanosoma cruzi

-Trypanosoma cruzi is a species of parasitic euglenoids which causes Chagas disease.
+Trypanosoma cruzi is a species of parasitic kinetoplastid which causes Chagas disease.
 Among the protozoa, the trypanosomes characteristically bore tissue in another organism and feed on blood (primarily) and also lymph.
 This behaviour causes disease or the likelihood of disease that varies with the organism: Chagas disease and sleeping sickness in humans, dourine and surra in horses, and a brucellosis-like disease in cattle.
 Parasites need a host body and the haematophagous insect triatomine (descriptions "assassin bug", "cone-nose bug", and "kissing bug") is the major vector in accord with a mechanism of infection.
 The triatomine likes the nests of vertebrate animals for shelter, where it bites and sucks blood for food.
 Individual triatomines infected with protozoa from other contact with animals transmit trypanosomes when the triatomine deposits its faeces on the host's skin surface while blood feeding.
 Penetration of the infected faeces is further facilitated by the scratching of the bite area by the human or animal host.

 Etymology

-The specific name "cruzi" is an honor to Brazilian scientist Oswaldo Cruz, who taught discoverer Carlos Chagas.
+The specific name "cruzi" is an honor to Brazilian scientist Oswaldo Cruz, who was the teacher of the discoverer: Carlos Chagas.